hyperhyperspace/hhs3-ts/modules/dag/README.md

  type Dag = {
     append(payload: json.Literal, meta: json.Literal, after?: Position): Promise<Hash>;

+    computeEntryHash(payload: json.Literal, after?: Position): Promise<Hash>;

     loadEntry(h: Hash): Promise<Entry|undefined>;
     loadHeader(h: Hash): Promise<Header|undefined>;

     getFrontier(): Promise<Position>;

     // latest position where history hasn't forked yet findForkPosition(first: Position, second: Position): Promise<ForkPosition>;
     findMinimalCover(p: Position): Promise<Position>;

+    // The following two are used for finding entries with specific properties

+    // This one is for reading a value at a specific version, by finding the last changes on that value findCoverWithFilter(from: Position, meta: EntryMetaFilter): Promise<Position>;

+    // This is useful for finding barrier ops that should be applied to concurrent changes findConcurrentCoverWithFilter(from: Position, concurrentTo: Position, meta: EntryMetaFilter): Promise<Position>;
 };
 ```